HiveMinds/AE4872-Satellite-Orbit-Determination/README.md

-# AE4872-Satellite-Orbit-Determination Content:
+# AE4870A-Rocket-Motion Content:

 1. The complete course planning.
 (It automatically compiles a pdf with the planning, and more importantly, it automatically generates all the taskwarrior commands to add your tasks to your tasklist (taskwarrior).)
-2. Summaries for the course (a bit funky).
-3. Old exam solutions templates, the actual solutions are in a private repo shared with collaborators.
+2. Old exam solutions templates, the actual solutions are in a private repo shared with collaborators.test

 # Add yourself as collaborator.
 Short: